Wilderness-Committee/wc-utm-calc/README.md

 This is a simple UTM Link Generator web app built with Next.js and Tailwind CSS.
 The app allows you to generate UTM links easily by filling out a form with relevant campaign parameters.

+## Live Demo

+You can use the UTM Link Generator by visiting [this link](https://wilderness-committee.github.io/wc-utm-calc/).

 ## Features

 - Select protocol (`http` or `https`).